xming521/WeClone/README.md

 ## ⚠️ Disclaimer
 > [!CAUTION]
 > **This project is for learning, research and experimental purposes only.
 There are significant risks in using it for production environments, please assess carefully.
 Do not use for illegal purposes, consequences are at your own risk.**

+> [!IMPORTANT]
+> #### WeClone is currently not partnered with any platform and has not issued any cryptocurrency.
+The only official website is: [weclone.love](https://www.weclone.love).
+Beware of imitations.

 <details>
 <summary>Click to view disclaimer terms</summary>